 Treat co-occurring mental health conditions - many people can have disorders that co-exist with OCD and may serve as triggers for this condition.
 This includes anxiety disorders, tic disorders, personality disorders, dysmorphic disorders, dysmorphic disorders (including body dysmorphia), post-traumatic stress disorder etc. Any mental disorders that lead to the feeling of overwhelm can predispose to the development of OCD to cope with this overwhelming.
-By treating any of these disorders it can help to create space for the mental acts associated with obsessive-compulsive disorder to be addressed and possible decreased.
+Treating any of these disorders can help to create space for the mental acts associated with obsessive-compulsive disorder to be addressed and possibly decreased.

 Natural Remedies - There are various herbal products and botanicals that have been shown to help decrease the symptoms associated with anxiety disorders.
 These include anti-anxiety, antidepressant and adaptogen plants such as Passionflower, which acts on the central nervous system, binding to the GABA receptors that relax the body.
 This reminds the body to slow down and decrease stress allowing the body and mind to relax.
 Passionflower is a very gentle flower that not only helps promote relaxation, but it helps to revitalize and restore the body